Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** A very productive day and positive day.
 Even though I hate waking up early I did it and I did many pending tasks I had.
 One in particular is very, very important for my future.
 I hope all goes as planned.

+### Day 60: June 23, 2020 (The Rope)

+**Today's Progress**: Finished debugging and submitting my code.
+It works perfectly.
+I now started to work in the next and last problem, implementing the data structure known as Rope.
+So far I'm just understanding the problem and coding a naïve solution that will serve for stress testing the main code later on.

+**Thoughts:** I was fine, even good during the day, but at night an argue change it all.
+Well, well, well...